Support The World's Smartest Network

 Eligibility

-Applications are invited from Early Career Investigators who have backgrounds in the following broad categories:
+Applications are invited from ECIs who have backgrounds in the following broad categories:

 • Hold a doctoral degree or equivalent (PhD, DPhil, MD, DDS, DVM, etc.)

-• Have obtained their last doctoral degree within the past ten years*
+• Have obtained their last doctoral degree within the last 10 years*

-• Have been engaged in active research for ten years or less since obtaining their doctoral degree or equivalent
+• Have been engaged in active research for 10 years or less since obtaining their doctoral degree or equivalent.

-• Hold an independent, tenure-track or equivalent faculty position at a university, private research institution, academic medical center, or national government laboratory
+• Have ever obtained research grant on their own to carry out their research projects for more than 2 years or hold a tenure-track or equivalent faculty position at a university, private research institution, academic medical center, or national government laboratory

 Note: Exceptions to these requirements may be made on a case-by-case basis at the discretion of the organizers.
 If you have questions about your eligibility, please contact interstellar@nyas.org.

-*Extensions to this timeline will be made in certain cases, such as of pause for family leave.
+*Extensions to this timeline will be made in certain cases such as a pause for family leave.

 Proposal Guidelines

-Identify a critical research question in basic research, highlighting its importance and impact, and propose a research plan for how your expertise can address this question, including how you hope to improve this proposal through participation in the Interstellar Initiative.
+Identify a critical research question in basic science, emphasizing its significance and potential impact, and outline a research plan detailing how your expertise can contribute to addressing this question.
+Include how you would aim to enhance this proposal through your participation in the Interstellar Initiative.
+Please note that this proposal is a starting point for team matching and idea development and may not be the final project you work on during the initiative.

 • Clarity: There is a clear, well-defined question.
 The aims are structured so that they answer a specific question.